MartinRovang/nnUNet_MedSeg/documentation/train_new_dataset.md

 - `final_checkpoint`: This file contains the last saved state of the trained model and the associated weights .
 - `best_checkpoint`: This represents the model's best performance point during training with its weights.
-- A JPEG image: This visual aid provides a snapshot of various significant training metrics.
+- A PNG image: This visual aid provides a snapshot of various significant training metrics.